 Iowa Medicaid Long-Term Care Definition

 Medicaid (Title 19) is a health care program for low-income individuals of all ages.
-While there are many different coverage groups, this page focuses on long-term care Medicaid eligibility for elderly Iowa residents 65+ years old.
+While there are varying coverage groups, our focus is on long-term care Medicaid eligibility for elderly Iowa residents (aged 65+).
 In addition to nursing home care, IA Medicaid pays for care services and supports to help frail seniors continue to live at home or in assisted living.
 There are three categories of Medicaid long-term care programs for which IA seniors may be eligible.

 1) Institutional / Nursing Home Medicaid – An entitlement; anyone who meets the eligibility requirements is offered assistance.
 Benefits are provided only in nursing homes.